Take a Class on Us

 This program is made possible by the pandemic relief funds distributed to the college by the federal government and allows us to assist students and pay for one class, at least five credits and up to $1000.

 Email email@example.com if you have questions about your existing application.

 What will GHC cover as part of this promotion?

-During spring quarter, GHC will award up to $1000 to eligible students toward tuition and mandatory fees.
+During fall quarter, GHC will award up to $1000 to eligible students toward tuition and mandatory fees.
 The offer applies to eligible new, returning, and continuing students in credit-bearing classes and is made possible by the pandemic relief funds distributed to the college by the federal government.

 Who is eligible?

 To be eligible to take one class on us, you must meet the following requirements:

 - Enroll in at least one credit-bearing class, for a minimum of 5 credits

 - Complete the short sign-up form to take a class on us